leegitw/requests-mv-integrations/README.rst

 ============

-``requests-mv-integrations`` module is built upon Python 3 and is build upon several custom modules that are held within .. _PyPI: https://pypi.python.org/pypi
+``requests-mv-integrations`` module is built upon Python 3 and is build upon several custom modules that are held within PyPI: https://pypi.python.org/pypi.

 .. code-block:: bash